theolivenbaum/resin/README.md

 	title:bananna~

-will be re-written to (if those terms exists in the corpus and are near enough from the original term):
+will be expanded into:

 	title:banana title:bananas

+...if those are the terms that exists in the corpus and are near enough from the original term.

 You may follow the parsing of the query and its execution plan by switching to DEBUG logging (in log4net.config) and then issuing the query through the CLI.